 2max_budget_is_best=FalseThis evaluation table encodes the production question: choose the best measured quality under the service-level objective, rather than assuming the longest trace is best.

-At a high level, reasoning-oriented training and inference policies aim to allocate additional tokens or branches before returning an answer.
+Reasoning-oriented training and inference policies allocate additional tokens or branches before returning an answer.
 The visible behavior can include decomposition, checks, or revision, but those behaviors are capabilities to evaluate rather than guarantees of every response.

-Reasoning models often generate long scratchpads or intermediate traces before producing a final answer.
+Reasoning models often generate long scratchpads or intermediate traces around a final answer.
 Sometimes that trace is exposed, sometimes it's summarized, and sometimes it's hidden entirely by provider policy.
-What matters isn't whether the user sees every token, but whether the model is allowed to spend additional inference-time compute before answering.
+Some current APIs can interleave non-visible reasoning with visible output or tool calls.
+What matters isn't whether the user sees every token, but whether the model is allowed to spend additional inference-time compute while solving the task.

 This built-in reasoning process differs from prompted chain-of-thought (CoT)[9] in several key ways:

 Current reasoning APIs make this concrete.
-OpenAI's reasoning docs describe reasoning tokens as non-visible output tokens that still consume context budget, and they recommend giving the task, constraints, and desired output format while treating reasoning effort as a tuning knob.[4]
+OpenAI's reasoning docs describe reasoning tokens as non-visible output tokens that still consume context budget and count as billed output tokens.
+The docs also describe interleaved thinking for some current models, where visible output or tool calls can appear between reasoning steps.[4]

 Test-time compute is an umbrella term, not a single algorithm.
 Some systems sample many complete answers and pick a winner.
 Some iteratively critique and revise one candidate.
 Others run explicit search over partial reasoning states using a verifier or reward model.
-The diagram below shows these patterns as branches of the same idea: spend extra compute to explore, score, and refine before returning an answer.
+All of these patterns branch from the same idea: spend extra compute to explore, score, and refine before returning an answer.

 Not every reasoning model literally runs beam search or a PRM at inference time.
 The shared pattern is optional inference compute allocation.
 A good routing policy keeps easy requests cheap and assigns more tokens, branches, or verification only where evaluation shows a payoff.

-Some hosted reasoning APIs report non-visible reasoning tokens in usage accounting while returning only the final visible answer.
-OpenAI's reasoning-token documentation is one concrete example.[4]
-Do not generalize this into one universal architecture: an open-weight deployment, explicit search wrapper, or provider with summarized thinking can expose and account for intermediate work differently.
+Some hosted reasoning APIs report non-visible reasoning tokens in usage accounting while returning only a final visible answer.
+Others can interleave visible output or tool calls with non-visible work.
+OpenAI's reasoning-token documentation describes both patterns.[4]
+Don't generalize this into one universal architecture: an open-weight deployment, explicit search wrapper, or provider with summarized thinking can expose and account for intermediate work differently.

-For such APIs, the non-visible tokens matter for production because they consume context window space, increase key-value (KV) cache pressure, and may count toward billing even though users never see them.[4]
+For such APIs, non-visible tokens matter because they consume context window space and may count toward billing even though users never see them.[4]
+In transformer runtimes that materialize those tokens autoregressively, they also add decode work and temporary key-value (KV) cache state while generation is in progress.
+Exact cache behavior is provider- and engine-specific.

 1visible_tokens = 180